Active Substance: eslicarbazepine acetate

 How does Zebinix work?

-The active substance in Zebinix, eslicarbazepine acetate, is converted into the anti-epileptic medicine eslicarbazepine in the body.
+The active substance in Zebinix, eslicarbazepine acetate, is converted into eslicarbazepine in the body.
 Epilepsy is caused by excessive electrical activity in the brain.
 For electrical impulses to travel along nerves there needs to be a rapid movement of sodium into the nerve cells.
 Eslicarbazepine is thought to work by blocking ‘voltage-gated sodium channels’, which stops sodium entering the nerve cells.
 This reduces the activity of the nerve cells in the brain, reducing the intensity and the number of seizures.

-What is the risk associated with Zebinix?
+What are the risks associated with Zebinix?

-Why has Zebinix been approved?
+Why is Zebinix approved?

 Other information about Zebinix